 Recently, my wife and I passed by the spot of one of our first dates.
-For the next few minutes, we smiled and reminisced and rehashed a small happy sliver of our overall shared story.
+For the next few minutes, we smiled and reminisced and rehashed a small happy sliver of our shared story.
 That date had been absolutely magical.
-One of those nights you dream about when you’re an awkward teenager, but as a young adult, you begin to assume it will just never happen.
+One of those nights you dream about when you’re an awkward teenager, but as a single young adult, you begin to believe it might never happen.

 And then it does.
 A night that you only get to experience maybe a couple times in your life, if you’re lucky.